To Bag is to Prune

 \subsection{Why RF is Not Equivalent to Pruning a Single Tree}

-Bagging and perturbing the model as implemented by RF leads to two enviable outcomes.
-The first is that the randomization procedure implicitly prunes an overfitting ensemble when applied to new data.\footnote{A simpler example is that of ridge regression: if there are more regressors than observations, then $\lambda \rightarrow 0$ leads to a multitude of solutions for $\beta$ and the non-identification of the predictive structure.} This was the subject of previous subsections.
-The second, more standard, is that as a result of randomization, RF performs orders of magnitude better than a single pruned true \citep{breiman1996bagging}.
-This is also observed in the simulations from section \ref{sec:simuls}: \texttt{B} \& \texttt{P} CART does much better than the ex-post optimally pruned base learner.
+It is well known that, as a result of randomization, RF performs orders of magnitude better than a single pruned tree \citep{breiman1996bagging}.
+This is also observed in the simulations from section \ref{sec:simuls}: \texttt{B} \& \texttt{P} CART does better than the ex-post optimally pruned base learner, \textit{even when the DGP is not smooth}.
 In contrast, \texttt{B} \& \texttt{P} MARS and Boosting will provide similar performance to that of their respective base learner stopped at $s^*$.
-Thus, RF must be pruning something else.
-I complete the argument of previous sections by arguing that its "pruning via inner randomization" is applied on the true \textit{latent} tree $\mathcal{T}$ in
+Thus, RF is pruning something, it must be something else than CART.
+I complete the argument of previous sections by proposing the hypothesis that "pruning via inner randomization" is applied on the true \textit{latent} tree $\mathcal{T}$ in

 which itself can only be constructed from randomization.
-In short, it is the recursive fitting procedure itself that generates the need for Bagging.\footnote{In Appendix \ref{sec:het}, I review a more standard case for Bagging based on presumed heteroscedascity.}
+In short, this necessity is due to the imperfect greedy fitting procedure yielding non-optimal trees \citep{bertsimas2017optimal}.
+Thus, randomization of trees through \texttt{B} \& \texttt{P} deals with unreliable optimization and performs early stopping.
+Put together, these observations mean RF likely is pruning $\mathcal{T}$ in \eqref{eq:truetree}, when the DGP looks as such.

 The inspiration for the following argument comes from forecasting with non-linear time series models, in particular with the so-called Self-Exciting Threshold Autoregression (SETAR).
 A simple illustrative SETAR DGP is